solliancenet/azure-synapse-analytics-workshop-400/day-01/lab02-data-integration-part-2.md

 *Note that there is no output for the above query.* The query uses the `df` temporary view as a source and applies a `row_number() over` method to apply a row number for the records for each user where `ItemsPurchasedLast12Months` is greatest.
 The `where` clause filters the results so we only retrieve up to five products where both `IsTopProduct` and `IsPreferredProduct` are set to true.
 This gives us the top five most purchased products for each user where those products are _also_ identified as their favorite products, according to their user profile stored in Azure Cosmos DB.

-10. Execute the following in a new cell to create and display a new dataframe that stores the results of the `top_5_products` temporary view you created in the previous cell:
+10. Execute the following in a new cell to create and display a new DataFrame that stores the results of the `top_5_products` temporary view you created in the previous cell:

 ```python
 %%pyspark